gls-fergius/Advanced-Runtime-Logging-GLS-UE5/README.md

 Full Version of GLS is available for all platforms, supports independent compilation, has source code and has no usage restrictions.

 # Quick Start Guide
-1. Start PIE or built game.
+1. Enable the GLS plugin and start PIE or built game.
 3. To open the GLS overlay in the editor or during gameplay, press and hold Alt + Shift + G.
 4. To open the overlay on a mobile device, press and hold two fingers on an empty area of the screen.
 5. To open the overlay on a console, press and hold the Gamepad Special Right button.